jentery/engl429C/index.md

 What do we learn from workshopping or teaching novels?

-Please identify an assigned novel and write a plan for workshopping it with a specific audience of your choice (other undergraduate students, Grade 12 students, or club / organization at UVic, for instance).
-The plan should be 500-750 words for a workshop lasting 30-45 minutes.
+Please identify an assigned novel and write a plan for workshopping it with a specific audience of your choice (other undergraduate students, Grade 12 students, or a club / organization at UVic, for instance).
+Be sure to identify the audience in your plan, which should be 500-750 words for a workshop lasting 30-45 minutes.
 It can follow whatever format you prefer, from an outline to a prompt to slides to a comic / wireframe to something more experimental.
 Its goals, however, should be clear and also achievable in 30-45 minutes.
 (Consider having only two or three goals.)
 It should also focus on a specific aspect of the novel.
 (You can't do much in only 30-45 minutes.)
 Assume that all workshop participants have read the novel at hand.
+(One can dream?)

 Here are some questions to help you get started:

 * What about the novel do you want other people to know about?
 Or to focus on?
 What sticks out to you as particularly interesting?
 * How would you teach this novel or an aspect of it?
 * Who is your audience, what do they know, what do they want to learn, and what do they care about?
 * What do you enjoy doing, and how might that translate into this workshop?
 How might you perform or enact what you enjoy or care about in this context?
 * What about the novel needs to be, or should be, discussed right now?
 * How would you share the goals of the workshop with your audience?
 Would you state them early and up front?
-Allow them to unfold more organically?
+Allow the goals to unfold more organically?
 Or . . . ?
 * What approach is appropriate for the situation and context?
 How would you describe yourself as a facilitator of the workshop?
 What would be your style, persona, and role?
 * How would you keep participants engaged and invested?
 * Would workshop participants collaborate?
 Would they produce anything together or individually by the end of the workshop?
 Or would you focus more on the moment (talking, sharing, being present)?
 * Would the workshop unfold in person / in situ?
 Or would it be conducted remotely?
 Could it work across both settings?
 Where, in short, would it occur?
 Consider the space of place.
 * Which media are best for your plan and your approach?
 What are you most comfortable with?
 Would the workshop involve screens?
 Paper?
 Video?
 Audio?
 Writing?
 Drawing?
-Go with whatever appeals most to you and seems appropriate for the novel at hand.
+Go with whatever appeals most to you and seems appropriate for the context, plan, goals, and novel at hand.
 * Try enacting or role-playing your workshop, even if alone.
 What did you learn from this experiment?

 If you choose this option, then feel free to compose a workshop plan (500-750 words) for a 30- to 45-minute workshop about your selected novel and submit it as a PDF, DOCX, RTF, PPTX, GSLIDES, JPG, PNG, MOV, AVI, MP4, MP3, and/or WAV file.
 We will assess your workshop plan for its content, not its production.
 If you use video, audio, slides, or the like, please do not spend time on the particulars of recording (including acoustics), design (including layout and graphics), or post-production (including editing and effects).
 Focus on content.
 You may submit your plan with whatever other workshop materials you'd use or like to use.

 ### Prompt D

 Prompt D will have one option and will be published here and on the course Brightspace in February or early March.
 A response to it will be due by April 19th.
-It will engage the dynamics of the course as it unfolds in January and February and address issues and questions that emerge during our regular meetings on Monday and Wednesday.
+It will engage the dynamics of the course as it unfolds in January and February and also address issues and questions that emerge during our regular meetings on Monday and Wednesday.
 Thank you for your patience.

 # Rubric